 If you are claiming for a low-valued car accident injury, the way you make your claim has changed due to the introduction of the Whiplash Reform Programme.
 If you were the driver or passenger of a vehicle and over the age of 18 with injuries valued at £5,000 or less, you will now make your claim a different way.
 Your injuries will be valued in line with the tariff of injuries that is set out in the Whiplash Injury Regulations 2021.

-However, if your injuries are valued at higher than £5,000, you would make a regular personal injury claim.
-You could refer to the table we have created below to help you gain a clearer idea of how much you could receive in general damages for road traffic accidents claim.
+However, if your pain and suffering are valued at higher than £5,000, you would make a regular personal injury claim.
+You could refer to the table we have created below to help you gain a clearer idea of how much you could receive in general damages for road collision claims.
 The figures listed have been taken from the most recent edition of the Judicial College Guidelines (JCG), published in April 2022.
 Many legal professionals will use the JCG to help them value claims, as it lists compensation brackets for various injuries.
 We’ve also included examples of the whiplash tariff from the Regulations and an example of how your compensation could be calculated if you suffer multiple serious injuries and also are claiming for your expenses.

 However, you should only use this table as a guide.
 How much compensation you receive could differ from the amounts listed.